 Side Impact Testing

 Currently, the US does not have federal regulatory standards for testing car seats for side-impact protection.
-In lieu of a federally regulated side impact testing standard, Britax has created a rigorous testing regime that simulates side impact crashes based on proven European test methods.
+In lieu of a federally regulated side impact testing standard, Britax has created a testing regime that simulates side impact crashes based on European test methods.
 Britax car seats are evaluated on how well they contain the head and minimize head, chest and pelvis acceleration.

 Vibration Testing evaluates vibrations being transferred to the occupant through the car seat.
 The goal is to create a car seat that is just as comfortable as a vehicle seat for adults and minimize the amount of vibrations that are transferred through the seat belt system.